What benefits are available from working with a Registered Psychotherapist & marriage counsellor like Bob?

 What is the difference between a Psychotherapist, Psychiatrist, and Psychologist?

 It can be confusing to know the difference between these titles.
-The term "psyche" means "soul" which includes our thoughts, emotions, passions, decision making, and unique qualities of our personality.
+The term "psyche" means "soul" which includes our thoughts, emotions, passions, decision making, and the unique qualities of our personality.

 Psychotherapy is therefore therapy for the "psyche" or "soul" while Psychology is the science of the psyche or soul, derived from “-logy” which means “science” or “theory.”
 Psychotherapists and some Psychologists are specifically trained to use talk therapy (often called counselling), a technique which is proven through years of practice to help people live healthier and more satisfying lives.